Skip to content

 Oxford · UK-wide · OX1 1BP Reg 1107809 Registered charity Official website Charity Commission register

-THE STORY MUSEUM is a registered charity (no. 1107809) working in children & youth across the United Kingdom.
+The Story Museum is a registered charity (no. 1107809) working in heritage across the United Kingdom.
 Its latest Charity Commission filing directs 94% of spending to charitable activities, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈5% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-THE STORY MUSEUM has a Clarity Score of 85 out of 100 on CharityCompare (3 stars, Good).
+The Story Museum has a Clarity Score of 80 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1107809.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £1.9m, with 94% of expenditure on charitable activities.
+Primary cause area: Heritage.
+Latest accounts year 2025: total income £2.3m, with 94% of expenditure on charitable activities.
 Accounts filing: up to date.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .